DevExpress/testcafe-examples/examples/dispatch-mouse-event/README.md

 This example shows how to fire mouse [events](https://developer.mozilla.org/en-US/docs/Web/API/Event) with TestCafe.

 The `t.dispatchEvent` method fires a [mousedown event](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousedown_event), waits for five seconds, and then fires a [mouseup event](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseup_event).
-This simulates a five second-long left click.
+This simulates a five second left click.

 The page includes a button and a counter.
 For each second that you hold the button, the value of the counter increases by one.